NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: NeoProf Details

 According to the theory~\cite{cmsketch}, the estimated access frequency $\hat{a}(P)$ falls within the following range with probability $1-\delta$:

 Here, $N$ is the total number of accesses seen by the sketch.
 Given a threshold $\theta$, the hot page detector (\bfour) assesses whether the approximated access count $\hat{a}(P)$ exceeds $\theta$:

-After each hot page detection period, NeoProf should clear the counters to prevent saturation.
-However, naively resetting counters involves costly traversal of all sketch entries.
-To address this, we include a \texttt{Valid} bit in each entry.
-Now, every counter increment operation involves checking the \texttt{Valid} bit first.
-If the bit is \texttt{False}, indicating that this is a new entry, we reset the counter and update the \texttt{Valid} bit to \texttt{True}.
-Otherwise, the counter increments as usual.
-In each sketch lane, the \texttt{Valid} bits are physically arranged in a contiguous manner, allowing for rapid resetting in a few cycles.
+NeoProf clears these counters after each hot page detection period, which is implemented via resetting each entry's \texttt{Valid} bit.
+In each sketch lane, the \texttt{Valid} bits are physically arranged in a contiguous manner, allowing for rapid resetting.

-\textbf{Hot-Page Filtering.} In NeoProf's design, the addresses of detected hot pages are put into the hot pages buffer (\bsix~in Figure~\ref{fig:neoprof_details}).
+\textbf{Hot-Page Filtering.} In NeoProf's design, the addresses of detected hot pages are put into the hot page buffer (\bsix~in Figure~\ref{fig:neoprof_details}).
 However, in each detection period, a page can be identified as hot repeatedly once its access frequency exceeds the threshold $\theta$, which will fill up the hot-page buffer quickly and is redundant for hot page migration.
 We avoid this problem via introducing a \texttt{Hot} bit in each sketch entry (\btwo).

 Before transferring a page address to the output buffer, the hot page filter (\bfive) examines the \texttt{Hot} bits in the hashed entries.
 If all the hot bits are set to \texttt{True}, this suggests that the page might have been recorded previously, leading us to dismiss it.
 Conversely, if any \texttt{Hot} bit is \texttt{False}, this indicates a newly detected hot page.
 We then set the hot bits in the corresponding entries to \texttt{True}.
 Such a design can be thought of as equivalent to adding a bloom filter~\cite{bloomfilter} after the CM-Sketch unit to probabilistically determine the presence of a hot page~\cite{jin2017netcache}.
 Our design is more efficient as it reuses the hashing results and introduces only a minimal number of additional hot bits.